 Spelling bees were usually held in individual schools and towns and weren’t yet nationally organized.
 In 1908, the National Education Association (NEA) held the “first national spelling bee” in Cleveland, Ohio as part of its 46th annual convention.
 The NEA Spelling Bee was a team-based competition held at the Hippodrome Theater where six thousand people attended, including convention speaker, Booker T. Washington.

-Even before the competition, some members of the all-white Louisiana team took offense at having to compete on the same stage with Ohio’s racially-integrated teams.
+Even before the competition began, some members of the all-White Louisiana team took offense at having to compete on the same stage with Ohio’s racially-integrated teams.
 Nonetheless, Marie Bolden, a thirteen-year-old Black girl from Cleveland, was named champion and awarded the gold medal.
 Marie’s victory made national news because it upset the day’s stereotypes about what Black children could or should be allowed to accomplish.
 Back in New Orleans, the local Black YMCA organized a spelling bee in honor of Miss Bolden’s victory, but the mayor, embarrassed by the upset in Cleveland, withheld the permit and canceled the event due to tensions “over race questions.”

 Seventeen years later, in 1925, the first annual United States National Spelling Bee was held in Louisville, Kentucky, and was sponsored by The Courier-Journal, a local Louisville newspaper.
 The winner was eleven-year-old Frank Neuhauser.
 In celebration of his victory, young Master Neuhauser met President Calvin Coolidge, was awarded five hundred dollars in gold pieces, given a hometown parade, and a bicycle by his school in Louisville.